Key Takeaways

 Despite the clear benefits, execution is notoriously difficult.
 Common challenges include deeply entrenched data silos, severe integration complexity, and high initial implementation costs.

 Furthermore, retailers must navigate strict data privacy regulations, manage complex reverse logistics for cross-channel returns, and overcome organizational misalignment.
 Solving these issues requires strong executive governance, a phased implementation roadmap, and a commitment to investing in middleware that connects legacy ERPs to modern digital storefronts.
+(Inventory tooling is a frequent breaking point — for more on the Shopify-specific path forward post-Stocky, see our guide on the best Shopify Stocky alternatives.)

 Examples of Brands Getting Omnichannel Retail Right